 Alopecia areata is a common autoimmune disorder that commonly results in unpredictable hair loss.

 In the majority of cases, hair falls out in small patches around the size of a quarter.
 For most people, the hair loss is nothing more than a few patches, though in some cases it can be more extreme.

-Alopecia areata is considered to be an autoimmune disease, where the immune system mistakenly identifies the body's own cells instead of harmful foreign invaders.
+Alopecia areata is considered to be an autoimmune disease, where the immune system mistakenly attacks the body's own cells instead of harmful foreign invaders.

-Causes of alopecia areata3
+Causes of alopecia areata

 The condition occurs when white blood cells attack the cells in hair follicles, causing them to shrink and dramatically slow down hair production.
 It is unknown precisely what causes the body's immune system to target hair follicles in this way.